inf380p/inf380p.github.io/_posts/JULIIRA/2022-11-16-Interface-Draft-JULIIRA.md

 I plan to figure out how to make the apples and turtle disappear when they interact with other objects if possible and once I figured that out, I will figure out how to make the first level loop.
 Then, I will work on completeing everything on my milestone list.
 Then, if I have time, I will try to figure out if I can insert a time limit to the game to add more difficulty.

+# Revised milestones as a result of discussion
+- create a start button using the onkey code
+- import an image for either avatars or background